Cart0

 • Step 5

-Preheat the oven to 400°.
-Place the pastries onto a parchment-lined baking sheet and chill in the refrigerator for 20 minutes.
+Preheat the oven to 400°F. Place the pastries onto a parchment-lined baking sheet and chill in the refrigerator for 20 minutes.
 Bake the pastries for 10 minutes, then reduce the heat to 375°F and cook for an additional 10-15 minutes, until the pastries are golden brown.
 Carefully remove and set on a wire rack to cool.